 Instruction session forms

-Four types of instruction sessions are available for Elon University students, faculty, and staff: course-related sessions, tours, individual research assistance and workshops.
+Instruction sessions are available for Elon University students, faculty, and staff including course-related sessions and individual research assistance.

 A. Course-related sessions

 Course-related sessions focus on library resources valuable to a course or related to a class assignment.
 Most sessions include lecture and active-learning exercises, and can include time for students to begin their research with librarian assistance.
 Faculty can schedule a course-related session by using the instruction session request form or by contacting the Instruction Librarian (prudd).

 Librarians offer individual research assistance for faculty, staff, and students, which can be arranged by contacting one of the subject liaison librarians.

 To set up a session, please use our instruction session request form or contact Patrick Rudd with the desired date, time and class content.
 He will assign a location and a teaching librarian, who will contact you to discuss details of the class assignment.